threader/PC-Tuning/docs/post-install.md

         fsutil behavior set quotanotify 10800
         ```

-    - Enables delete notifications (also known as trim or unmap)
+    - Enables delete notifications (also known as trim or unmap), should be enabled by default but here for safe measure

         ```bat
         fsutil behavior set disabledeletenotify 0